global-asp/asp-source/en/0115_elephant-and-chameleon.md

 ##
 The kind said to Elephant and
-Chameleon, “I want you to
+Chameleon, "I want you to
 stomp
 on the ground with your feet
-until water comes out.”
+until water comes out."
 The king promised the princess in marriage to the one who succeeded.